Each month, we have a quick chat with one of our Academicians to find out what they’re up to and what the RA means to them.

 One of the reasons I enjoy making prints is that it is a staged process, when it comes off the press you are at a particular moment of ‘finish’.
 When I’m drawing it is more open ended and I continue working on something over a period of time.
 I usually stop when I reach a point of no return.

-Emma Stibbon discusses her trip to Antarctica and gives a glimpse inside her sketchbooks.
+Emma Stibbon discusses her trip and gives a glimpse inside her sketchbooks.

 Where were you when you found out you had been elected as an Academician?